The history of Hawke's Bay

-The History of Hawke’s Bay spans centuries and people, a tale of settlement, wars, and colonial hopes.
-This profusely illustrated 260-page book offers a unique overview of the history of this district from its geological origins to the wild cowboy world of the colonists, the disasters of earthquake and world wars, through to the lifestyle province of the twenty-first century.
+The History of Hawke’s Bay is a story that spans centuries and people, a tale of settlement, wars, and colonial hopes.
+This profusely illustrated 260-page book offers a unique overview of this district from its geological origins to the wild cowboy world of the colonists, earthquake and world wars, and ultimately the lifestyle province of the twenty-first century.
+Experience the journey.
 Click to buy.